mKaif1193/chat-app/README.md

 ## Overview

-Chat app is a real-time messaging application based on MERN stack technology.
+Chaty is a real-time messaging application based on MERN stack technology.
 Provides secure user authentication, real-time communication through Socket.IO and a responsive, user-friendly interface.Users are able to send and receive messages with notification ringtone in real-time and view active users.
 The app uses Daisy UI's modern design elements, backed by global state management with Zustand.

 ## Features